-Vagrant using Qemu-KVM provider
+Vagrant use KVM provider

-Installing and running Vagrant using Qemu-KVM
+Installing and running Vagrant use KVM provider

 Check the machine supports virtualization